Asymptotic e-processes: Asymptotic supermartingales

-Let then $\tau=(\tau_m)_{m\in\N}\in\rBoundedStoppingTimes_\frm(r,\filtration,\subsetProbaMeasures)$.
-It follows from what precedes that We bound each term in the \gls{rhs} separately, and begin with the second one.
-Specifically, by monotonicity of $\Delta_{m,\bullet}$ and the fact that $\tau_m\leq r_m$, for $m\in\N$ and $P$-\gls{as}, it holds that We handle the first term via the optional stopping theorem supermartingales with integrable lower bound (\cref{clry:optional sampling lower bounded supermartingales}).
-Specifically, notice that for all $m\geq m_2$, the martingale $M_{m,\bullet}$ satisfies Furthermore, the \gls{rhs} is $P$-integrable for all $m\geq m_2$, since and $m_2\geq m_1$, which was chosen to ensure integrability of each $\delta_{m,n}^+$ for $m\geq m_1$ and $n\in\integers{r_m}$.
-Since a martingale is also a supermartingale, we can apply \cref{clry:optional sampling lower bounded supermartingales}, which yields\footnote{The reader concerned about the fact that $M_{m,\bullet}$ is only defined until $r_m$, which may be finite, whereas the corollary assumes a martingale with index set $\N$ may introduce the stopped process $\bar M_{m,n} = M_{m,n\pwMin r_m}$, which is a martingale lower bounded by $-\Delta_{m,r_m}$, and work their way back to the bound for $M$ using the same reasoning as that involving $U^P$ in the proof of \cref{thm:characterizations asymptotic e-processes}.} Putting everything together, we have shown that Since $m_2$ is independent of $P$, taking the supremum over $P\in\subsetProbaMeasures$ and the limit superior over $m\geq m_2$ shows that where the second inequality comes from the calibration condition \cref{eq:calibration} and the assumption \cref{eq:r-summable increments}.
-This is true for all $\tau\in\rBoundedStoppingTimes_\frm(r,\filtration,\subsetProbaMeasures)$; we then deduce from \cref{thm:characterizations asymptotic e-processes} that $E$ is indeed an $r$-asymptotic e-process. \end{proof} \paragraph{Discussion.} The criterion \cref{eq:r-summable increments} is essentially a formalization of the idea mentioned in the introduction to truncate the diverging series \cref{eq:diverging series}.
+We recall the standard result that test supermartingales are e-processes.
+A similar result holds in the asymptotic case: the \gls{asp} is sufficient for being an $r$-\gls{saep} for some $r=(r_m)_{m\in\N}$ with $r_m\to\infty$, under an additional calibration requirement.
+The proof begins with the following observation. \begin{restatable}{lemma}{rSummableIncrements} Let $\filtration = (\filtration_{m,n})_{m,n\in\N}$ be a filtration sequence and $E = (E_{m,n})_{m,n\in\N}$ be a nonnegative process adapted to $\filtration$.
+Assume that $E$ has the \gls{asp} in $L_1$ for $\filtration$ uniformly in $\subsetProbaMeasures$.
+Then, there exists $r=(r_m)_{m\in\N}\subset\N$ with $r_m\to\infty$ as $m\to\infty$ such that where $\eta_{m,n}$ is given in \cref{def:asp}. \end{restatable} We are now equipped to state the sufficient condition on the sequence $r$.
+We begin by naming the calibration condition we require. \begin{definition}[Asymptotic calibration] A nonnegative process $E=(E_{m,n})_{m,n\in\N}$ is said to be \emph{asymptotically calibrated} for $\subsetProbaMeasures$ if \end{definition} \begin{restatable}{theorem}{aspImpliesSaep} Let $\filtration$ be a filtration sequence and $E = (E_{m,n})_{m,n\in\N}$ be a process adapted to $\filtration$ that has the \gls{asp} in $L_1$ for $\filtration$ uniformly over $\subsetProbaMeasures$.
+If $E$ is asymptotically calibrated for $\subsetProbaMeasures$, then $E$ is a uniformly $r$-\gls{saep} for $\subsetProbaMeasures$ and $\filtration$ for any sequence $r\subset\N\cup\{\infty\}$ that satisfies \cref{eq:r-summable increments}. \end{restatable} \paragraph*{Discussion\preprintdot} The criterion \cref{eq:r-summable increments} is essentially a formalization of the idea mentioned in the introduction to truncate the diverging series \cref{eq:diverging series}.
 Specifically, the quantity may be infinite for every fixed $m\in\N$ for some (or all) $P\in\subsetProbaMeasures$.
-This directly results from the fact that each $E_{m,\bullet}$ may not be a true supermartingale for any finite $m\in\N$; if it were, every summand would be \gls{as} $0$.
+This directly results from the fact that each $E_{m,\bullet}$ may not be a supermartingale for any finite $m\in\N$; if it were, every summand would be \gls{as} $0$.
 Requiring this quantity to be finite is also a strong property, however.
-Indeed, it is easy to see that if \eqref{eq:summable increments} is finite for some $m\in\N$ and $E_{m,0}$ is integrable, then $E_{m,\bullet}$ is an \emph{almost} supermartingale, in the sense that it satisfies the assumptions of \citet[Theorem 1]{robbinsConvergenceTheoremNonnegative1971}.
-In contrast, allowing a sequence $r$ of (finite) numbers provides flexibility: $r$ needs to increase slowly enough for the sum in \cref{eq:r-summable increments} to vanish, and it is always possible to find such a sequence under the condition that each summand $\delta^+_{m,n}$ vanishes as $m\to \infty$, which is precisely the \gls{asp}.
+Indeed, it is easy to see that if \cref{eq:summable increments} is finite for some $m\in\N$ and $E_{m,0}$ is integrable, then $E_{m,\bullet}$ is an \emph{almost} supermartingale, in the sense that it satisfies the assumptions of \citet[Theorem 1]{robbinsConvergenceTheoremNonnegative1971}.
+In contrast, allowing a sequence $r$ of (finite) numbers provides flexibility: $r$ needs to increase slowly enough for the sum in \cref{eq:r-summable increments} to vanish, and it is always possible to find such a sequence under the condition that each summand $\eta^+_{m,n}$ vanishes as $m\to \infty$, which is precisely the \gls{asp}.
 This gives an intuitive interpretation of the sequence $r$: it should increase slowly enough so that the errors incurred by the fact that $E_{m,\bullet}$ is not a supermartingale do not accumulate over the considered horizon.